-Before using the fresh water system for the first time and when de-winterizing, the water system must be sanitized.
+Before using the fresh water system for the first time and when dewinterizing, the water system must be sanitized.
 During cold months the camper may have been winterized at the factory or dealer lot.
+Following the de-winterization process will sanitize the water system.
+See page 33 for instructions.

 - The water system is safe enough to drink from only if it is properly sanitized.
 Most camping enthusiasts find it safer and easier to supply their own bottled drinking water.
 Your best option may be supplying your own safe drinking water rather than rely on the water system in the camper to be pure and sanitary. - Due to the smaller plumbing system in most recreational vehicles, the pump can only supply a limited amount of pressure at a given time.
-Use only one water outlet at a time.
-While showering especially, do not open other faucets.
-Scalding and serious burns may occur to the person in the shower. - Always drain holding tanks when they are not in use.
-This will eliminate contaminants from stale water and prevent freezing in winter. - Traveling with full tanks can reduce the amount of available cargo capacity in the trailer and increase trailer sway.
-Depending which tank is holding water a full tank will reduce or increase tongue weight.
+Use only one water outlet at a time. - Always drain the holding tank when not in use.
+This will eliminate contaminants from stale water and prevent freezing in winter. - Traveling with a full tank can reduce the amount of available cargo capacity in the trailer and increase trailer sway.